JohnVictorCouto/SMS-Text-Classifier/README.md

 # Neural Network SMS Text Classifier

-This is the notebook for the Neural Network SMS Text Classifier project.
+This is the code for the Neural Network SMS Text Classifier project.
 Instructions for the project can be found at https://www.freecodecamp.org/learn/machine-learning-with-python/machine-learning-with-python-projects/neural-network-sms-text-classifier